 Looking for an ultrasonic diffuser in 2016 has become more confusing than ever.
 This guide explains the features in budget diffusers and our top picks.
 I counted over 50 brands on Amazon and quite frankly I don’t recognize 90% of them and I have been writing about diffusers for quite a while now.
 Hmm.
 The silver lining for us as consumers though is that extreme competition has driven the price of ultrasonics lower than ever before.
-It is now very possible to get a basic ultrasonic, maybe even with a frill or two for $20-30.
+It is now very possible to get a basic ultrasonic, maybe even with a frill or two for less than dinner for two.

 What features to look for in a budget diffuser

 Most budget diffusers will be pretty basic.
 Almost all have a safety feature where the diffuser will turn off automatically when the water runs dry.
 Most lower end models will not have a timer feature.
 This is one feature that I personally look for as essential oils are best used in moderation.
 I never run my ultrasonic diffusers more than 30 minutes at a time, and my nebulizer for even less per session.
 Having a diffuser that can automatically run on an interval is a perk.
 In our chart below, only the SpaRoom UltraMist has an intermittent setting.

 The other important feature to consider is room coverage.
 Budget ultrasonics are likely to cover the space of a small room and not much more.

 There are two main factors in room coverage: capacity and output level.
 The capacity is determined by the water reservoir size.
 Most smaller units hold 1/2 cup (125 ml) or less of water and about 5 drops of essential oils.
 Output level is how strongly a diffuser puts out mist.
 This is usually not something that can be controlled on a simple unit.
 For output control, look to the pricier H2E0.